The Top 10 E&Ps

 Overall Platts 250 Rank

 Once you've identified some solid E&P investments, take it the next step forward.
-Every exploration and production company needs an oilfield service company to assist in the development of new discoveries -- to get the name and detailed analysis of one such company that will prosper for years to come, check out our special free report: "The Only Energy Stock You'll Ever Need."
-Don't miss out on this limited-time offer and your opportunity to discover this under-the-radar company before the market does.
-Click here to access your report -- it's totally free.
+Every exploration and production company needs an oil field service company to assist in the development of new discoveries -- The Motley Fool's special free report "The Only Energy Stock You'll Ever Need" recommends one such company.
+Click here to check it out!